Iran–Turkey relations: 20th century

 On 22 April 1926, the First "Treaty of Friendship" between Iran and Turkey was signed in Tehran.
 The basic principles included friendship, neutrality and non-aggression towards each other.
 The agreement also included possible joint action against groups who would try to disturb peace and security or who would try to overthrow either country's government.
 This policy was indirectly aimed at the internal problems both countries had with their Kurdish minorities.

 On 23 January 1932, the first definitive frontier treaty between Turkey and Iran was signed in Tehran.
 The border between Turkey and Iran is one of the oldest in the world and has stayed more or less the same since the Battle of Chaldiran in 1514, and the Treaty of Zuhab.
 The 1932 treaty thus formalized a centuries-old status quo.
 On the same day, the countries signed a new Treaty of Friendship, as well as a Treaty of Conciliation, Judicial Settlement and Arbitration.

 Between 16 June and 2 July 1934, Reza Shah Pahlavi visited Turkey with several high-ranking officials, including General Hasan Arfa (at the invitation of Mustafa Kemal Atatürk).
 Several regions in Turkey were visited and attempts at close friendship and cooperation between the two leaders were made.
 Reza Shah was reportedly impressed by the republic's modernization reforms and he saw this as an example for his own country.

 On 8 July 1937, a non-aggression pact was signed between Turkey, Iran, Iraq and Afghanistan, which later became known as the Treaty of Saadabad.
 The purpose of this agreement was to ensure security and peace in the Middle East.

 In August 1955, the Central Treaty Organization (CENTO), a mutual security pact between Iran, Turkey, Iraq, Pakistan and Britain was established.

 In July 1964, the Regional Cooperation for Development (RCD), aimed at joint economic projects between Iran, Turkey and Pakistan, was established.

+In 1964, Ruhollah Khomeini was sent to exile in Bursa and he stayed there for eleven months.
+On 5 September 1965, Khomeini left Turkey and went to Najaf in Iraq.

 A period of coldness passed after the 1979 Iranian Revolution which caused major changes in Iran and the Middle Eastern status quo.
 Today, Iran and Turkey closely cooperate in a wide variety of fields, such as fighting terrorism, drug trafficking, and promoting stability in Iraq and Central Asia.
 However, the two countries have competed for influence since the 1990s; this has been escalating since the 2010s in various fronts across MENA and South Asia.